jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **Does AdapTable help me to gather my data?**

-No. AdapTable does not get involved in getting your data into the grid, nor what happens to your data after you edit it.
+No. AdapTable does not get involved in procuring your data or in getting your data into the grid, nor what happens to your data after you edit it in the grid.

 The sole focus of AdapTable is to ensure that while the data is in front of you, you are able to search, edit, style, export, and manage your data in exciting, powerful and intuitive ways not previously possible.